Emerging Voices Network

 Shaza Arif

-Shaza Arif is a Research Assistant at the Centre for Aerospace & Security Studies, Islamabad.
-Her research interests include national security and emerging technologies.
+Shaza Arif is a Senior Research Associate at the Centre for Aerospace & Security Studies, CASS, Islamabad.
+Her research interests include emerging technologies with a focus on Artificial Intelligence.